dmbarbour/wikilon/docs/AwelonLang.md

 ### Software Packaging and Distribution

 Awelon is designed for distribution of entire dictionaries.
 An advantage of whole-dictionary distribution is that everything can be curated, tested, known to work nicely together.
 There is no "version hell" of package maintenance.
-Awelon dictionaries can be very large, but *lazy download* of secure hash resources can enable working with dictionaries that contain more data han we use.
+Awelon dictionaries can be very large, but *lazy download* of secure hash resources can enable working with dictionaries that contain more data than we use.

-However, packages remain useful for access control, sale, or real-time update.

-In those cases, we might associate a package with a prefix `packagename-*`.
-This allows for convenient one-line update or install `/packagename- secureHash`, easily enforced package-local definitions via `packagename-local-*`, and package protected *Opaque Data Types* (via `(seal-packagename)` and `(unseal-packagename)`).

-A community registry can resist name conflicts, and could also support curated distributions that ensure packages have stable types or are known to work together, similar to [Haskell Stackage snapshots](https://www.stackage.org/).
-If necessary, simple (albeit expensive) operation to rename a package including all internal references.

-So, Awelon can support conventional package-based distribution where needed.
-The `packagename-` prefix might prove a little verbose, but that's a problem for projectional editors to solve (cf. *Editable Views*).
+Yet packages remain useful, e.g. for access control, commercial reasons, or real-time update of data packages.
+For these cases, we can conveniently align package names with a word prefix.
+This enables a one-line install or update `/packagename- secureHash`, and works nicely with static enforcement of local definitions and value sealers.
+Like conventional software package systems, we would likely develop a community package registry.

+Awelon doesn't have built-in support for namespaces.
+We'll use the full `packagename-` prefix for internal and external references.
+Resulting verbosity can be ameliorated by *Editable Views*.

 ## Stowage

-Large scale computations frequently work with data that doesn't fit all at once into memory.
-These days, operating systems help address the issue using *virtual memory* where volumes of the address space are offloaded until accessed.
-Purely functional languages can take virtual memory a step further due to the absence of mutation, collapsing identical volumes of data to support structure sharing.
-We can make this explicit using a `(stow)` annotation:
+By annotation, large values could be moved from memory to environment:

         [large value](stow)    => [stow-id]
         [small value](stow)    => [small value]

-Here, `stow-id` is a word whose definition is `large value`.
-Effectively, we're allocating new words to extend a dictionary, or creating a supplementary dictionary.
-An evaluator that supports stowage will simply produce these words as an extra output.
-Words can be reused when the same value is stored.
-This is a 'safe' form of dictionary mutation, being monotonic in nature.

-Importantly, stowage can work nicely with caching and memoization of computations.
-Stowage identifiers offer a second-class form of reference equality that Awelon otherwise lacks.
-Stowage words can also serve as natural volumes for progressive disclosure when rendering.
-A disadvantage is that stowage identifiers will often need to be garbage collected.
+Here `stow-id` must be a word representing `large value`.
+This will be a fresh word in the common case, though stowing the same value multiple times may reuse a word.

+Stowage provides at least three benefits.
+First, it can serve as a controllable variation of [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), moving large data to a larger but slower storage medium.
+Second, it can simplify *progressive disclosure* for graphical or textual projections over computed data.
+Third, assuming relatively stable stowage words, use of stowage can make memoization more efficient because it compares versioned names instead of large values.

+The disadvantage of stowage is that it is not locally obvious how long to keep stowage definitions.
+There are a few solutions.
+First, we can provide stowage definitions together with the result.
+Second, we can make our stowage cache an explicit part of a compute session model, such that its lifespan is under control.
+Third, we can use a clever naming scheme and stable stowage names, such that when `foo-stow-id` is not remembered we know to recompute `foo` then check again.

+Despite these disadvantages, I believe the benefits make stowage worth pursuing.

 ## Evaluation